longturn/freeciv21/docs/Contributing/dev-env.rst

 The Longturn.net Community uses the online source code control and revision system known as `GitHub <https://github.com/>`_.
 To contribute, you will need an account on this platform.
 There is no cost.

-With an account setup, you can go to the `Longturn <https://github.com/longturn>`_ community repository page and :strong:`fork` a repository (such as the Freeciv21 repository) to your personal GitHub account.
+With an account, you can go to the `Longturn <https://github.com/longturn>`_ community repository page and :strong:`fork` a repository (such as the Freeciv21 repository) to your personal GitHub account.
 Go to the main page of the repository you want to fork and you will find a :strong:`fork` button in the upper-right corner.

-In order to get code to and from the forked repository to your local workstation, you need to setup an SSH key pair to share with GitHub.
+In order to get code pushed to the forked repository to your local workstation, you need to setup an SSH key pair to share with GitHub.
 Follow these `instructions <https://docs.github.com/en/authentication/connecting-to-github-with-ssh>`_.

-With that set up, now it's time to clone the forked repository from your personal GitHub account to a local copy (e.g. sandbox) on your workstation.
+With that set up, now it's time to clone the forked repository from your personal GitHub account to a local copy on your workstation.
 The typical way to do this is with the :code:`https` protocol.
 However, this only works if you want to download a copy of a repository and not push any changes back up.
 To do that, you have to use the :code:`ssh` protocol instead.

 First make a working directory to place the files in: